kingkillery/TheBigEverythingPromptLibrary/Security/README.md

 ## 🤝 Contributing

+### 🌱 Contribute via the Prompt Garden

+Have a new defense pattern or vulnerability write-up?
+Open the web interface and **Plant** it.
+After clearing automatic safety checks it appears here without a manual PR.

+---

 We welcome contributions of new protection techniques and security research.
 Please ensure:
 - Techniques are tested and documented
 - Clear categorization by complexity level